OC logo

 How can I know if an article is peer-reviewed/scholarly/academic?

-Many library databases will offer a filter to limit your searches to only peer-reviewed, or academic articles, these are also known as scholarly articles.
+Many library databases will offer a filter to limit your searches to peer-reviewed or academic articles.
+These are also known as scholarly articles.
 However, there are other indicators.

-• The article title and publication title will be very specific about the discipline and topic
+• The article title and publication title that will be specific to the discipline and topic

 • An abstract (short overview of the article)